ZhuopingYang/arclab-cloud-resource/README.md

 ### This document shows how to use the cloud resources at arc-research-lab

 ### CPU server
-Our server is maintained using [Opennebula](https://opennebula.io/), you can login using your username and password at [https://res.arc-lab.work/](https://res.arc-lab.work/)
+Our server is maintained using [Opennebula](https://opennebula.io/), you can log in using your username and password at [https://res.arc-lab.work/](https://res.arc-lab.work/)

 Currently, two templates are available for you to use, and you can use the Vitis tools in **Ubuntu 20.04 Vitis**

 ![Alt text](images/001.png)

-You can modify the *Capacity* tab to allocte computing resources as needed.
+You can modify the *Capacity* tab to allocate computing resources as needed.
 ![Alt text](images/002.png)

 Once the virtual machine has been successfully deployed, you can find its IP address.